-Law, Authority, or Factor Mitigation Measure Endangered Species General Condition: Endangered Species Act of 1973, particularly section 7; 50 CFR Part 402 The current project activities do not involve the removal of trees.
+Law, Authority, or Factor Mitigation Measure Endangered Species General Condition: Endangered Species Act of 1973, particularly section 7; 50 CFR Part 402 The current project activities involve the clearing of dead trees for the option 1 location.
 If any tree clearing is to be proposed, the project will need to be re-evaluated for impacts to threatened and endangered species.
 If a Puerto Rican Boa (Boa) is found in the project activity site, work shall cease until the Boa moves off site on its own.
-If the Boa does not move off site, the construction manager shall contact the Puerto Rico DNER to relocate the Boa.
+If the Boa does not move off site, the Construction Manager shall contact the Puerto Rico DNER to relocate the Boa.
 Historic Preservation General Condition: National Historic Preservation Act of 1966, particularly sections 106 and 110; 36 CFR Part 800 If historic properties are discovered, unanticipated effects on historic properties are found, or cultural materials are encountered, work should cease in the immediate area; work can continue where no historic properties or cultural materials are present.
 Please contact PRDOH to consult on further actions that may be necessary to protect historic properties or cultural materials.
-Conformance with Plans / Compatible Land Use and Zoning / Scale and Urban Design The proposed action is continued agricultural use of property, which is compatible with the existing land use.
-The applicant and/or construction manager is required to obtain any necessary local and territorial building and environmental permits prior to construction activities commencing.
+Conformance with Plans / Compatible Land Use and Zoning / Scale and Urban Design Any necessary permits should be obtained by the applicant and/or contractor from the appropriate department prior to construction activities.
 Soil Suitability/ Slope/ Erosion/ Drainage/ Storm Water Runoff Soil suitability will be assessed prior to construction.
-Contractors will be required to use best management practices during construction.

-DNER authorization is required for any extraction, removal, excavation, and dredging of the components of the earth's crust.
+Contractors will be required to use best management practices during construction if erosion impacts will occur.
+Department of Natural and Environmental Resources (DNER) authorization will be required for any extraction, removal, excavation, and dredging of the components of the earth's crust.
+Vegetation, Wildlife Department of Natural and Environmental Resources (DNER) authorization may be required for pruning.
+The landowner and/or the contractor will contact the Permit Management Office to determine permits and authorizations required prior to construction.

 Hazards and Nuisances including Site Safety and Noise Contractors will be required to provide health and safety plans and monitoring during construction.
 Contractors will be required to comply with the applicable local noise ordinances.
-Noise impacts will be mitigated by restricting construction activities to daylight hours and to the hours established in the Regulation for Noise Control and Pollution in Puerto Rico.
-Solid Waste Disposal / Recycling All construction debris will be disposed of at the proper facilities for the debris type (i.e., construction waste).
+Noise impacts will be mitigated by restricting construction activities to daylight hours.
+Solid Waste Disposal / Recycling All construction debris will be disposed of at the proper facilities for the debris type (i.e. construction waste).

+Determination:

-Determination: Finding of No Significant Impact [24 CFR 58.40(g)(1); 40 CFR 1508.27] The project will not result in a significant impact on the quality of the human environment.
+Finding of No Significant Impact [24 CFR 58.40(g)(1); 40 CFR 1508.27] The project will not result in a significant impact on the quality of the human environment.
 Finding of Significant Impact [24 CFR 58.40(g)(2); 40 CFR 1508.27] The project may significantly affect the quality of the human environment.
-Preparer Signature: Cristine Reguera Date: November 28, 2023 Name/Title/Organization: Cristine Reguera, SWCA Environmental Consultants Certifying Officer Signature:Date: December 1 9, 2023 Name/Title: Mónica M. Machuca Ríos / Permits and Environmental Compliance Specialist
+Type text here Preparer Signature: Alaina Callinan Date: 1/5/2024 Name/Title/Organization: Alaina Callinan, Deputy Program Manager SWCA Environmental Consultants Certifying Officer Signature: